-It is advisable for Annex E implementers to add a slight delay before an Ack message is sent back, to allow the application to attach a protocol payload to accompany the Ack payload.
+It is advisable for implementers of this annex to add a slight delay before an Ack message is sent back, to allow the application to attach a protocol payload to accompany the Ack payload.
 A Header option is available to allow senders to Hint to the remote transport layer that a reply is expected for a given message.